Crab Melt Recipe

-However, since Brexit there is more of a push to market spider crabs at home instead which is a good thing.
+However, since Brexit there is more of a push to market spider crabs at home instead.
+This is a good thing.
 Because spider crab meat is also very sweet and delicious.

-So use whatever crab meat you can get locally, that has been fished in a sustainable way, and that you can afford.
+So use whatever crab meat you can get locally.
+Make sure that has been fished in a sustainable way, and that you can afford it.
 All these crabs have been pot caught.

 It depends a little bit on what you are intending to make: a starter, an appetizer or a snack.
 Choose your bread appropriately.

 In theory, you can use any type of bread to base this dish.
-Some baguette, English Muffin, sour bread, brioche, soft bap, whatever takes you fancy and that you can get your hands on.
+Some baguette, English Muffin, sour bread, brioche, soft bap?
+Use whatever takes you fancy and that you can get your hands on.
 You could even serve it on some toasted Irish wheaten bread if you wish.

 I hope you enjoy this recipe, and please let me know how you get on in the comments section below!